In this FDD Talk post, you’ll learn the following:

 Financial Performance of All Pokéworks Company-Owned and Franchised Restaurants Open During the Full 12-Month Period From January 1, 2018 Through December 31, 2018

 - This information covers the 14 Pokéworks Restaurants that met the Reporting Criteria.
-All performance figures listed above cover the 12-month period beginning January 1, 2018 and ending December 31, 2018.
+All performance figures listed below cover the 12-month period beginning January 1, 2018 and ending December 31, 2018.

 Number of Restaurants: 14